Miccighel/MichaelSoprano/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Computer Science
+- Gaming
-- Crowdsourcing
+- Reading
-- Machine Learning
+- Comics
-- Information Retrieval
+- Digital Photography

 # Education to show in About widget
 education: